What is an RRSP Contribution?

 Remember: If you already contribute to a pension plan (through work, perhaps), your maximum contribution will be reduced.
 This is known as PA-pension adjustment, and it’s on your T4 from your employer, in box 52, or in box 034 of your T4A from a different pension-type fund.

-How does an RRSP loan work?
+How Does an RRSP Loan Work?

-An RRSP loan works almost like a personal loan.
-But RRSP loans have specific advantages.
-Your amortization (length of the loan) is 6 to 12 months.
-Your interest rate is typically lower than other kinds of loans.
 You may even be able to defer your first monthly payment by a few months, so that you’re not out of pocket, while you wait for your potential income tax refund.
 Then, once you get your tax return, you can pay the loan back.

 How do I know if borrowing will deliver the best rate of return?